IsaacSol/liftoff-assignments/P2-Project_Outline/README.md

 * Javascript
 * CSS
 ### What I'll Have to Learn
-How to make java communicate with javascript
+* How to make java communicate with javascript
+* Send emails
 ### Project Tracker
 [Trello project](https://trello.com/b/duvHcEzP/lift-off)